-Skip to 0 minutes and 7 secondsHi, I'm Fiona Robb, antimicrobial pharmacist for the OPAT service in Glasgow and my role is really to ensure safe, effective, appropriate antibiotics for OPAT patients.
+Skip to 0 minutes and 7 secondsHi, I'm Fiona, I'm an antimicrobial pharmacist for the OPAT service in Glasgow and my role is really to ensure safe, effective, appropriate antibiotics for OPAT patients.
 When patients get referred to OPAT, I think the most important thing is to find out what medicines they're prescribed to ensure that any antibiotic plans we want to instigate are not going to interact and are not going to cause problems with what we want to achieve in the patient.
-So I am just making sure there are no drug interactions and also having discussion of any drug food interactions or any supplements they might be taking, including homoeopathic medicines and herbal medicines as well.
+So I am just making sure there are no drug-drug interactions and also having discussion of any drug food interactions or any supplements they might be taking, including homoeopathic medicines and herbal medicines and things like that as well.

 Skip to 0 minutes and 43 secondsBut, really, just to ensure that it's not going to cause issues with any plans we want to instigate.
 So sometimes we choose drugs within the antibiotic plan that require therapeutic drug monitoring, just to ensure the ongoing safety of these drugs in patients.
 So in the hospital setting, we might choose something like a glycopeptide, for example, like vancomycin.
-That's not really appropriate to use in an outpatient setting because we have to have multiple daily dosing, and we tend to change that to a drug called teicoplanin, another glycopeptide.
-But we use the advantage of a long half-life to enable us to use to either a daily or three times a week dosing.
+That's not really appropriate to use in the outpatient setting because we have to have multiple daily dosing, and we tend to change that to a drug called teicoplanin, another glycopeptide, but we use the advantage of a long half-life to enable us to use to either a daily or three times a week dosing.